Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Visually, this is quite easy to do: the blood from the vein is dark, thicker and flows out in a stream, while the arterial blood is more liquid, has a bright scarlet hue and flows out like a fountain.

 Venous bleeding is easier to stop; in some cases, if a blood clot forms, it may stop on its own.
-A pressure bandage placed below the wound is usually required.
+Usually required pressure bandage, applied below the wound.
 If a vein in the arm is damaged, it may be enough to raise the arm up.

-As for arterial bleeding, it is very dangerous because it will not stop on its own, the blood loss is significant, and death can occur within an hour.
+Regarding arterial bleeding, then it is very dangerous because it will not stop on its own, the blood loss is significant, and death can occur within an hour.

 Conclusion